jacl-group/tf/man.md

-# man mm
+# man tf

 ### Name
-mm remove files or directories
+tf remove files or directories

 ### Synopsis

-rm [OPTION]… FILE…
+tf [OPTION]… FILE…
 ### Description

 ## man rm
-rm - remove files or directories
+tf - remove files or directories
 Synopsis
-rm [OPTION]...
+tf [OPTION]...
 FILE...
-Description
+### Description
-This manual page documents the GNU version of rm. rm removes each specified file.
+This manual page documents the GNU version of tf. tf removes each specified file.
 By default, it does not remove directories.

-If the -I or --interactive=once option is given, and there are more than three files or the -r, -R, or --recursive are given, then rm prompts the user for whether to proceed with the entire operation.
+If the -I or --interactive=once option is given, and there are more than three files or the -r, -R, or --recursive are given, then tf prompts the user for whether to proceed with the entire operation.
 If the response is not affirmative, the entire command is aborted.

-Otherwise, if a file is unwritable, standard input is a terminal, and the -f or --force option is not given, or the -i or --interactive=always option is given, rm prompts the user for whether to remove the file.
+Otherwise, if a file is unwritable, standard input is a terminal, and the -f or --force option is not given, or the -i or --interactive=always option is given, tf prompts the user for whether to remove the file.
 If the response is not affirmative, the file is skipped.

 ### Options